$275M in 7 Days: Inside the AI Governance Gold Rush

 2. No single vendor solves the full problem.
 ServiceNow governs ServiceNow agents.
 Microsoft governs Microsoft agents.
 JetStream maps the security surface.
 Guild.ai orchestrates for developers.
 You need all of them — and something to connect them.

 3. Identity is the critical gap.
 WorkOS at $2B, Veza acquired by ServiceNow, Huawei launching ACN, SentinelOne extending Singularity Identity to agents — the market is screaming that agent identity is unsolved infrastructure.
 45.6% of enterprises still using shared API keys is a ticking time bomb.
+A thorough non-human identity governance guide explains why agent identity management is the most overlooked piece of the stack.

 4. The consolidation clock is ticking.
 JetStream got $34M at seed.
 That’s CrowdStrike, Wiz, and Okta founders buying into the category.
 When seed rounds in AI governance hit $34M, expect acquisitions to accelerate.
 Choose vendors that work across platforms, not ones that lock you into another silo.